kubernetes/enhancements/keps/sig-storage/1979-object-storage-support/README.md

     | })                                       |
     |------------------------------------------|
 ```
 Each BucketAccess is meant to map to one account (or its equivalent) in the OSP with privileges to access the bucket.
 Once the credentials are successfully generated in the OSP, a secret by the name specified in the BucketAccessRequest is created and the credential values are stored in it.
 The secret resides in the namespace of the BucketAccessRequest.

 The sidecar sets the `AccessGranted` condition to `True` in the BucketAccess object and sets the `credentialsSecret` field to the name and namespace of the generated secret.
 At this point, the BucketAccess is ready to be utilized by workloads.

+NOTE:
-NOTE: The secret is not created until the credentials have been generated.
+ - The secret is not created until the credentials have been generated.
+ - Within a namespace, one BAR and secret pair is generally sufficient, but cases which may want to control this more granularly can use multiple.

 ## Bucket Provisioning (for pods)